Home · Property management · Renting out a new build

 Electrical safety certificate

 From your builder's licensed electrician.
 Required for new connections.
-Keep it on file forever.
+Keep it on file permanently.

 Trade commissioning certificates